kareemseyi/FPL2023/README.md

 - Current models trained on historical Premier League data
 - Multi-metric evaluation for robust player assessment
 - Retrains model every 4 gameweeks to avoid potential drift and account for current season bias

+## Fixture Difficulty Rating (FDR)

+The FDR system is a custom metric that evaluates the difficulty of upcoming fixtures for each team based on their form and historical performance.
+Here's how it works:

+#### Calculation Process:
+1. **Team Form Analysis**: Each team's recent form is tracked using Win/Draw/Loss patterns (e.g., "WWDLW")
+2. **Form Conversion**: Form strings are converted to numerical values:
+   - Win (W) = 3 points
+   - Draw (D) = 1 point
+   - Loss (L) = 0 points
+   - Final form score = total points / (games played × 3) to normalize between 0-1
+3. **Fixture Difficulty Calculation**: For each upcoming fixture, the FDR compares:
+   - Team's own form score vs opponent's form score
+   - Home advantage is considered (team playing at home vs away team)
+4. **FDR Score**: Higher positive FDR = easier fixtures, negative FDR = harder fixtures

+#### Usage in Predictions:
+- Players from teams with easier upcoming fixtures (higher FDR) are more likely to score points
+- The FDR is factored into player selection and transfer recommendations
+- Helps identify "fixture swings" where previously difficult fixtures become easier

+### Score Strength Metric

+The Score Strength metric measures a team's ability to win games convincingly by tracking large margin victories and defeats.

+#### Calculation Process:
+1. **Goal Difference Analysis**: For each completed fixture, if the goal difference is ≥3:
+   - Winning team gets +1 score strength
+   - Losing team gets -1 score strength
+2. **Cumulative Tracking**: Score strength accumulates over the analyzed period
+3. **Interpretation**:
+   - Positive score strength = team frequently wins by large margins
+   - Negative score strength = team frequently loses by large margins
+   - Zero/low score strength = team typically involved in close games

+#### Current Status:
+**Note**: The score_strength metric is currently calculated and tracked but is **not used in the machine learning predictions**.
+It's available for future implementation and manual analysis but does not influence the current ROI predictions or transfer recommendations.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit pull requests, report bugs, or suggest new features.